 Middle School Spanish 1 - Alejandra Guerra-Moxey - Thinking about taking a foreign language?
-This 24-week class is a great introduction to the Spanish language and culture.
+This 28-week class is a great introduction to the Spanish language and culture.
 Through engaging and fun activities and active participation exercises, students will learn proper pronunciation, vocabulary and grammar, and simple phrases that will serve as the foundation for more advanced studies.
-Time: Wednesdays; 9-10:30 am Dates: 8/31-11/16/22 and 1/18-4/12/23 Cost: \$650; 8/1 \$680
+Textbooks and supplies: Look, I can Talk!
+(Spanish 1 and 2); Bart quiere un gato and Pobrecita Ana; 1 binder Time: Wednesdays; 9-10:30 am Dates: 8/30-12/6/23 and 1/10-4/17/24 Cost: \$775; After 7/4 \$800

-Middle School Spanish 2 - Alejandra Guerra-Moxey - Students will continue their study of Spanish in this 24-week class as they learn more vocabulary and advanced grammar constructions.
+Middle School Spanish 2 - Alejandra Guerra-Moxey - Students will continue their study of Spanish in this 28-week class as they learn more vocabulary and advanced grammar constructions.
 Students will be introduced to the TPRS program.
 Techniques used include TPR (Total Physical Response), TPRS (Teaching Proficiency through Reading and Storytelling), long-term memory techniques, acting, storytelling, reading, translation and conversation.
-Time: Wednesdays; 10:45-12:15 pm Dates: 8/31-11/16/22 and 1/18-4/12/23

-Cost: \$650; 8/1 - \$680
+Textbooks and supplies: Look, I can Talk!
+(Spanish 1 and 2); Berto y sus buenas ideas, and Patricia va a California; 1 binder Time: Wednesdays; 10:45-12:15 pm Dates: 8/30-12/6/23 and 1/10-4/17/24 Cost: \$775; After 7/4 \$800

 High School Spanish I - Alejandra Guerra-Moxey - Students will study vocabulary and grammatical structures with an emphasis placed on acquiring language through language teaching methodology focusing on comprehensible input.
 Techniques used include TPR (Total Physical Response), TPRS (Teaching Proficiency through Reading and Storytelling), long-term memory techniques, acting, storytelling, reading, translation and conversation.
-This course counts 1 credit on the high school transcript.
-Textbooks: Mini-Stories for Look, I can Talk!
-Spanish Pobre Ana and El Escape Cubano

-Cost: \$895; 8/2 -\$925 (class meets 3 hours per week).
-Time: Tues/Thurs; 9:00-10:30 am Dates: 8/30-12/8/22 and 1/10-4/20/23
+This course counts 1 credit on the high school best for the story of the school action of the school school school best for the school sc transcript.
+Textbooks: Look, I can Talk!
+Spanish 1 & 2; Pobre Ana, and El Escape Cubano; 1 binder.
+Cost: \$895; 8/2 -\$925; (28 weeks) Time: Tues/Thurs; 9:00-10:30 am Dates: 8/29-12/7/23 and 1/9-4/18/24